-The ongoing situation with COVID-19 and the closure of schools and libraries has had an impact on the First Minister’s Reading Challenge.
+The ongoing situation with COVID-19 has had an impact on the First Minister’s Reading Challenge.
 Please refer to the information below to find out how different aspects of the programme have been affected.

-Schools, libraries and community groups who received funding through our Inspiring Classrooms, Creative Workshops, Library and Community Funds may be impacted in different ways:
+Schools, libraries and community groups who received funding through our Inspiring Classrooms, Creative Workshops, Library and Community Funds for the school year 2019-2020 may be impacted in different ways:

 - If you had to cancel a session with an author or other creative practitioner because of the virus with less than a week’s notice, the author or creative practitioner should still be paid and Scottish Book Trust will cover this payment.
 Authors and creative practitioners should invoice us for this payment.